Uniform confidence bands for nonparametric errors-in-variables regression: Introduction

-where each of $Y,X,U,W$, and $\varepsilon$ is a univariate random variable, and $\varepsilon$ is independent from $X$.
-We observe $(Y,W)$, but observe neither $X$ nor $\varepsilon$.
-Furthermore, we assume that the distribution of $\varepsilon$ is unknown.
-The variable $X$ is a latent predictor variable, while $\varepsilon$ is a measurement error.
+where each of $Y,X,\epsilon,W$, and $\U$ is a univariate random variable, and $\U$ is independent from $X$.
+We observe $(Y,W)$, but observe neither $X$ nor $\U$.\footnote{Although we state the independence and mean independence restrictions as a concise sufficient condition for the identification, we remark that they may be relaxed as in \cite{Sc13}.
+Specifically, it suffices to assume that $\Ep[e^{it(X+U)}]=\Ep[e^{itX}]\Ep[e^{itU}]$ and $\Ep[g(X)e^{it(X+U)}]=\Ep[g(X)e^{itX}]\Ep[e^{itU}]$ for all $t \in \mathbb{R}$.} Furthermore, we assume that the distribution of $\U$ is unknown.
+The variable $X$ is a latent predictor variable, while $\U$ is a measurement error.
 Of interest are estimation of and inference on the regression function $g(x)=\E[Y \mid X=x]$.
 In particular, we are interested in constructing uniform confidence bands for $g$.
 Confidence bands provide a simple graphical description of the extent to which a nonparametric estimator varies at design points, thereby quantifying uncertainties of the nonparametric estimator.
-However, construction of confidence bands tends to be challenging, especially for complex nonparametric models.\footnote{We refer to \cite{Wa06} and \cite{GiNi16} as general references on confidence bands in nonparametric statistical models.}
+However, construction of confidence bands tends to be challenging, especially for complex nonparametric models (we refer to \cite{Wa06,HaHo13,GiNi16} as general references on confidence bands in nonparametric statistical models).